cocos/cocos-docs/en/ui-system/components/engine/ui-batch.md

 Render data structures are redesigned in v3.4.1.
 Please take note:

-1. Property **BATCHER2D_MEM_INCREMENT** under **Project Properties -> Macro Configuration** indicates the maximum vertex number for a MeshBuffer.
+1. Property BATCHER2D_MEM_INCREMENT under Project Properties -> Macro Configuration indicates the maximum memory size for a MeshBuffer.
 Increasing the value will allow a MeshBuffer to host more data to be rendered but will also increase memory consumption.

 2. **BATCHER2D_MEM_INCREMENT** is measured in **kilobytes**.
 Users can follow the instructions below to calculate the corresponding capacity for vertex numbers: